Check out our new Founder's Reserve Manuka Honey 830+MG in the Shop!

 Manuka honey is different and special due to its Non-Peroxide activity (NPA), which correlates to the Methylglyoxal level in the honey.
 NPA activity is much more stable than PA activity with exposure to heat and light.
 Typically, NPA ratings for Manuka honey will range from 5-20, which correlates to about 85 – 830 MG in mg/kg.

-The UMF Honey Association administers a trademark-protected grading system that correlates to the MG testing, which is the overall industry standard as discussed above.
-UMF labeled honey is also tested for and confirmed to have minimum required levels of leptosperin and not to exceed maximum levels of hydroxymethylfurfural (HMF).
+The UMF Honey Association administers a trademark-protected grading system that correlates to the MG testing, which is the overall industry standard.
+UMF-labeled honey is also tested for and confirmed to have minimum required levels of leptosperin and not to exceed maximum levels of hydroxymethylfurfural (HMF).
 HMF is a breakdown product of fructose and is used broadly in the industry as a quality measure to ensure that the honey has not been overheated.

 Taking into account these two additional tests, a UMF rating value will be equivalent to an NPA value, both of which are direct look-up values based on the MG testing result.